KarrLab/obj_tables/docs/migration.rst

 All schema changes files contain these fields:
 :obj:`commit_hash`, :obj:`renamed_models`, :obj:`renamed_attributes`, and :obj:`transformations_file`.

-* :obj:`commit_hash` is the hash of the sentinel git commit that the Schema changes file annotates.
+* :obj:`commit_hash` is the hash of the sentinel Git commit that the Schema changes file annotates.
 That is, as illustrated in :numref:`figure_commit_dependencies`, the commit identified in the *Schema changes* file must depend on all commits that modified the schema since the commit identified by the previous *Schema changes* file.

 * :obj:`renamed_models` is a YAML list that documents all *Model*\ s in the schema that were renamed.
 Each renaming is given as a pair of the form :obj:`[ExistingName, ChangedName]`.